 In fact, I’ve got a blogger to call that will be, hopefully, coming live in the next couple of days, on what that process is, and the fact that it’s not just about having a great campaign, but it’s how do you capture the leads?
 How do you capture the interest?
 How do you then organize those and keep them warm and hopefully turn those into hire some day, that were interested in this campaign in the first place because we know that that’s going to capture that right talent.

-What are some of the pitfalls to avoid?
-What mistakes have you learned for the journey?
+What are some of the pitfalls to avoid, and what mistakes have you learned the hard way?

 So one big one, up front is you heard me say zero dollars when I started?
 I think, it’s not necessarily the pitfalls, the money, but the pitfall is complaining about stuff you could be using.
 So a lot in talent acquisition, I hear us complaining a lot about what marketing’s putting out.
 Even here at GE, we’ve got recruiters that are complaining, “Owen looks like a nerd on those “Owen” campaigns, but instead of complaining about it, let’s figure out how we can use that stuff, especially if they have the resources and we don’t, when it comes to money.